Creating Original Colour Palettes

 “Do something else to it.
 (Repeat.)”

 How to transform my found objects outside the digital realm?
 I consider changing their environment – covering them in paint or placing them in water to photograph them again.
-The water idea remained and made me think of ice, solidifying my objects in ice and watching the thaw.
+Water made me think of ice, solidifying my objects and watching the thaw.
 A way to make a major change without damaging or permanently altering the assemblages.
 Freezing the objects also feels like preservation, halting time on any further deterioration – and about as far from the street as they could be.

 With my tupperware collection ransacked and filled with water, I place the objects in the freezer for a day or two.
 I notice how the direction of the frozen blue rope will be dictated by the shape of the container, a process imposing itself onto form.